Bohol: Spanish colonial era (1500s to 1890s)

-Politically, Bohol was administered as part of Cebu Province.
-It was separated from Cebu on 22 July 1854, together with Siquijor.
+In around 1860, the politico-military government of Bohol was effectively suspended, and its governance was reverted back under the Province of Cebu.
+It was once again separated from Cebu on 22 July 1864, together with Siquijor.
 A census in 1879 found Bohol with a population of 253,103 distributed among 34 municipalities.

 The culture of the Boholanos was influenced by Spain and Mexico during colonization.
 Many traditional dances, music, dishes and other aspects of the culture have considerable Hispanic influence.

 Philippine-American War (1899-1902)

 After the United States defeated Spain in the Spanish–American War, the U.S. bought the entire Philippine islands.
 However, under the newly proclaimed independent government established by Gen. Emilio Aguinaldo, which was not recognized by the U.S., Bohol was governed as a Gobierno de Canton.

 During the resulting Philippine–American War, American troops peacefully took over the island in March 1899.
 However, in September 1900, Colonel Pedro Samson led 2,000 in rebellion, due to the harsh treatment imparted by these troops and the destruction they caused.
-In response to the Samson uprising, the U.S. forces pursued a "Scorched-Earth" policy and burned down 20 out of the 35 towns of Bohol, especially Southeastern area of towns such as Duero, Jagna and Candijay where whole barangay villages were burned down in search of freedom fighters resisting U.S. invasion to the newly independent Philippines.
+In response to the Samson uprising, American forces adopted a scorched-earth policy, burning 20 of Bohol’s 35 towns.
+In the southeastern portion of the island, towns such as Duero, Jagna, and Candijay entire barangays were burned down in search of freedom fighters resisting the U.S. invasion to the newly independent Philippines.

 In Jagna, Philippine guerrillas led by Captain Gregorio "Guyo" Casenas planned to overtake an American garrison, unfortunately the local mayor had disclosed their plans to U.S. troops and this resulted in the Lonoy Massacre or Battle of Lonoy which U.S. troops ambushed and killed 406 Filipino soldiers while 3 Americans were killed.
 General Hughes led a campaign of repression in October 1901, destroying a number of towns, and threatening in December 1901 to burn Tagbilaran if the rebels did not surrender.
-Pantaleon E. del Rosario then negotiated the rebel to surrender.
+Pantaleon E. del Rosario then negotiated the rebels’ surrender.
 At about the same period, on 20 October 1901, Bohol was organized as a province under the provisions of the Provincial Government Act of the Philippine Commission.
 Two years later, some of its towns were consolidated reducing its 35 municipalities to 32.